SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

   IPropertyPaneField,
   PropertyPaneFieldType
 } from '@microsoft/sp-webpart-base';
-import { IDropdownOption } from 'office-ui-fabric-react';
+import { IDropdownOption } from 'office-ui-fabric-react/lib/components/Dropdown';
 import { IPropertyPaneAsyncDropdownProps } from './IPropertyPaneAsyncDropdownProps';
 import { IPropertyPaneAsyncDropdownInternalProps } from './IPropertyPaneAsyncDropdownInternalProps';
 import AsyncDropdown from './components/AsyncDropdown';